January 7, 2019

 The snowy season is in full swing here in the Maritimes, which means it’s a great time to get out and explore the East Coast’s winter wonderland!
 One of the places we love to visit is Halifax — Nova Scotia’s capital city.
 There’s so much to see and do here in winter, and we want to share a few of our favourite activities with you!
 So grab your hat and gloves, and make your way to Halifax to check out some of these unforgettable winter experiences.

 For some people, the first signs of winter mean it’s time to bundle up, but for us, they mean it’s time to sharpen our skates and get ready for a winter on the ice at the Emera Oval.
 Originally built for the 2011 Canada Games, the oval proved so popular with locals that it became a permanent facility on the Halifax Commons.

-Winter is definitely heating up in Halifax!
+There’s “snow” doubt about it, winter is definitely heating up in Halifax!
 For more tips and ideas for enjoying your time in our neck of the woods, be sure to visit our Explore The Maritimes blog today!